medvedevgroup/ContigValidator/README.md

 --->

-# Release Date
-### TBD

 # Prerequisites

 1. Python 2.7 - Should be present in the PATH variable
 2. BWA - version used bwa-0.7.15-r1140, should be present in the PATH variable

-		# Install using homebrew
-		brew install bwa

 3. KMC - version used 3.1.1, should be present in the PATH variable

-		# KMC is provided as a submodule of ContigValidator
-        # Move to the src/KMC folder and run make
-		cd <ContigValidatorPath>/src/KMC
-        make

 4. SAMTOOLS - version used 1.3.1, should be present in the PATH variable

-		# Install using homebrew
-		brew install samtools

 5. [SDSL-lite](https://github.com/simongog/sdsl-lite) - version used 2.0.
 Headers should be present in the `CPATH` variable and libraries should be present in the `LIBRARY_PATH` variable.